kube-rs/controller-rs/README.md

 A rust kubernetes reference controller for a [`Document` resource](https://github.com/kube-rs/controller-rs/blob/master/yaml/crd.yaml) using [kube-rs](https://github.com/kube-rs/kube-rs/), with observability instrumentation.

-The `Controller` object reconciles `Document` instances when changes to it are detected, and writes to its .status object.
+The `Controller` object reconciles `Document` instances when changes to it are detected, writes to its .status object, creates associated events, and uses finalizers for guaranteed delete handling.

 ## Requirements
 - A Kubernetes cluster / k3d instance